Immigration, Visas and Citizenship

 Visa applicants and travellers should view the latest information available on the following websites:

-If you are unable to attend a biometrics or health appointment and you need to travel to Australia urgently, please
+If you are unable to attend a biometrics or health appointment, you do not need to notify us.
+We will send a new

 Beware of visa scams